adventuregamestudio/ags-manual/CONTRIBUTING.md

 system you will need a local installation of Autoconf, Automake, and Git.

-### Update the wiki content
+### Update the manual content

-1. Clone the wiki sub-module
+1. Clone the ags-manual-source sub-module

-   Wiki content is referenced as a sub-module for the 'source' directory and so this directory will be initially be empty.
-Update all sub-modules to get the version of the wiki content which is currently referenced.
+   Source content is referenced as a sub-module for the 'source' directory and so this directory will be initially be empty.
+Update all sub-modules to get the version of the source content which is currently referenced.

    ```